Information for participating houses

 What happens if I run out of treats?

 Please don’t feel like you need to cater for the huge number of kids – when you run out, that’s it.
-When you run out of treats, it would be customary to remove your orange balloon and ribbon, to turn off your verandah light and go inside.
-You could also come and visit us at the haunted house and say Hi!
+When you run out of treats, it would be customary to remove your decorations, turn off your verandah light and go inside.
+You could also come and visit us at the haunted house and say “Hi!”

 If you have decorations up that can’t be removed or switched off easily, you can always display the printable sign below.